rameenft/rameenft/README.md

 # Rameen Faisal

 Master of Analytics, UC Berkeley (May 2026).
-I work at the intersection of machine learning, data engineering, and decision-making — building systems that are quantitatively rigorous and actually usable.
+I combine machine learning, data engineering, and decision-making to build systems that are quantitatively rigorous and actually usable.

 Background in demand forecasting and ML-powered business solutions.
 Currently focused on LLM engineering, quantitative strategy, and data modeling.